Grammar’s Wood Open Week

 4

-Ocean Flow Yoga
+Ocean Flow Yoga at Compton Beach

-Join Tanya Hendy for a deeply nourishing yoga experience on the wild and beautiful shores of Compton Bay, Isle of Wight — where sweeping cliffs, open skies and the rhythm of the sea create the perfect space to reconnect with our beautiful land and seascape.
+Join Tanya Hendy for a deeply nourishing yoga experience on the wild and beautiful shores of Compton Bay, Isle of Wight.
+Where sweeping cliffs, open skies and the rhythm of the sea create the perfect space to reconnect with our beautiful land and seascape.

 View Event →